 Tax Implications for Therapists

-Understanding the tax implications related to unpaid invoices is crucial for therapists.
-These implications directly influence financial strategies and reporting.
+Understanding tax implications related to unpaid invoices ensures accurate financial reporting and strategic tax planning.

 Understanding Write-Offs